-- Attendance at the East Central Farm Show and the Country Living Show.
+- Attendance at the International Plowing Match in Lindsay, ON.
+Attendance at the East Central Farm Show and the Country Living Show.
 RMO and Conservation Authority staff attended these events to share information on the SWP program and stewardships initiatives.
 The vulnerable area posters and road sign were a great draw for people to the booth. - Direct mailouts to landowners impacted by the S.36 Amendments. - Municipalities and Kawartha Conservation staff continue to share both CO and Kawartha Conservation's custom made education and outreach materials throughout the year.